vighneshiyer/dotfiles-old/t480_setup.md

 The best match seems to be a native DPI of 184, and scaling by 2x2 for the external monitor.

 ## Implementation
-To set the DPI for Xorg apps and most Gtk+ apps, add this line in `~/.Xresources`
+To set the DPI for Xorg apps and most Gtk+ apps, add this line in `~/.Xresources` (should be multiple of 96)

 ```
-Xft.dpi: 184
+Xft.dpi: 192
 ```

 Then add an exec line in your i3 config to set it also using `xrandr`:

 ```
-exec --no-startup-id "xrandr --dpi 184"
+exec --no-startup-id "xrandr --dpi 192"
 ```

 Logout and back in and verify the DPI is set correctly: